 While more research is needed into the link between walking and brain function, a study showed that walking can improve mild cognitive impairment (vascular cognitive impairment or vascular dementia).
 The study found that regular walking for three hours a week helped to improve reaction time in cognitive tests and brain function in the participants.
 Exercise can improve cerebrovascular health, i.e., the health of blood vessels in the brain.
 Blood flow in the brain can be compromised by physical disorders such as high blood pressure or high cholesterol.
 Walking acts on reducing blood pressure, which in return can improve cognitive function.

 Mental Health Benefits of Exercise

 Walden University looked at how exercise has positive effects on mental health.
 In particular, exercise can improve cognitive function and memory, in other words, mental performance.
 Exercise can also help to feel more positive and look at the bright side of things.
+It is recommended to consider having therapy * if you are experiencing constant feelings of anxiety and depression.
 Finally, exercise can help to counteract weight gain from taking medication and lower the risk of heart disease also associated with some types of medication, particularly antidepressants.

 Recommended reading: Strictly Walk Slimmer